The distribution of Weierstrass points on a tropical curve: Distribution of Weierstrass points

-First we consider some low genus examples of this phenomenon. \begin{eg} [Genus $0$ metric graph] For any divisor $D_N$, the associated $D_N$-Weierstrass locus $W_N $ is empty so $\delta_N = 0$.
+First we consider some low genus examples of Weierstrass points converging to a limiting distribution. \begin{eg}[Genus zero metric graph] Let $\Gamma$ be a genus zero metric graph.
+For any divisor $D_{\en}$, the associated Weierstrass locus $W(D_{\en}) $ is empty so $\delta_{\en} = 0$.
 All edges are bridges, so the canonical measure is $\mu = 0$. \end{eg}

-\begin{eg} [Genus $1$ metric graph] Let $\Gamma$ be a genus 1 metric graph whose unique closed (simple) cycle has length $L$.
-For a divisor $D_N$ of degree $N$, the Weierstrass locus consists of $N$ evenly-spaced points (``torsion points'') around the loop.
-The distance between adjacent points is $\frac{L}{N}$, so on a segment $e$ of length $R$ the number of Weierstrass points is bounded by
+\begin{eg}[Genus one metric graph] Let $\Gamma$ be a genus one metric graph which consists of a loop of length $L$.
+For a divisor $D_{\en}$ of degree $\en$, the Weierstrass locus $W_\en = W(D_\en)$ consists of $\en$ evenly-spaced points (``torsion points'') around the loop.
+The distance between adjacent points is ${L}/{\en}$, so on a segment $e$ of length $\length{e}$ the number of Weierstrass points is bounded by